Amber Lancaster

-Amber Leigh Lancaster (born September 19, 1980) is an American model, actress and interior designer.
+Amber Lancaster is an American model, actress and interior designer.
 She is best known for playing Jenny Swanson on MTVs The Hard Times of RJ Berger, as well as being a model on The Price Is Right.

 Early life

 Lancaster was born in Tacoma, Washington.
 She attended Franklin Pierce High School in Tacoma.
 In 1998, she won the title of Miss Washington Teen USA.
 She went on to join the Sea Gals, the cheerleading squad of the Seattle Seahawks football team.
 Lancaster was a member of the Sea Gals for five seasons before moving to Los Angeles to pursue her dancing and modeling career.

 Career

 In 2003, Lancaster was a regular dancer on the syndicated dance show Soul Train where she enjoyed a three-year stint until leaving in 2006.
 Lancaster appeared in the music video for Bo Bice's song "The Real Thing".

 In 2007, she made an appearance at the 2007 Scream Awards.

 In 2008, Lancaster joined the cast of The Price Is Right as one of the show's models.

 In 2009, she was a trophy holder at the 61st Primetime Emmy Awards.

 Lancaster also appeared in the MTV comedy series The Hard Times of RJ Berger as Jenny Swanson.

 Lancaster owns her own interior design business, Lancaster Interiors.